abutneva/starter-academic/content/home/slider.md

   cta_icon = "graduation-cap"

 [[item]]
-  title = "Left"
+  title = "Why care?"
+  content = " - Need to learn how to conduct "real" research
+              - Linear regression is not a panacea
+              - Everybody wants good grades
+              - Teachers are tired of receiving semi-optimal papers"

-  content = "I am left aligned :smile:" align = "left"
+  align = "center"

   overlay_color = "#555"  # An HTML color value.
-  overlay_img = ""  # Image path relative to your `static/media/` folder.
+  overlay_img = "back2.jpg"  # Image path relative to your `static/media/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 0  # Darken the image.
 Value in range 0-1.

 [[item]]
-  title = "Right"
-  content = "I am right aligned :smile:" align = "right"
+  title = "Does quantitative equal good?" content = "No, it does not.
+High.quality papers need to be well-justified and analytical." align = "center"

   overlay_color = "#333"  # An HTML color value.
-  overlay_img = ""  # Image path relative to your `static/media/` folder.
+  overlay_img = "back2.jpg"  # Image path relative to your `static/media/` folder.
-  overlay_filter = 0.5  # Darken the image.
+  overlay_filter = 0  # Darken the image.
 Value in range 0-1.
 +++